b0bben/SailfishOS_MapTutorial/README.md

 --------------------

 In your PROJECT.yaml file, add the following packages.
 These will be auto-installed on device/emulator when you deploy as RPM package.
+**Important: You must set your project to "Deploy as RPM package" in Project settings for this to work.**
+*Don't forget to sync your target by going to "SailfishOS" sidebar item, choose your target, hit "Sync".*

 In the "Requires"-section add: